If you are not able to get the answer for your question below, please contact us with your question.

 What is a "SuperFriend"?

-- Unfortunately, no. The Help Your Hero website has been specifically configured to comply with COPPA (Children's Online Privacy Protection Act), which requires us to have written consent from the child's parent/legal guardian.
+- Unfortunately, no. The Help Your Hero website has been specifically configured to comply with COPPA (Children's Online Privacy Protection Act), which requires us to have consent from the child's parent/legal guardian.
 We recommend that you direct the parents of the child you'd like to see become a Superhero to our site through our "Refer a Superhero" program (which you can access through the My Control Center link panel on your account).
 You'll gain points for each referral that signs up!

 My child is under 13 and wants to be a SuperFriend.
 How do I sign him/her up?